grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "Speaking of work, remember I promised a plum job for us at this depot?
 Well I just confirmed it up on the exchange floor.
 For the moment, we're flush."

-"Excellent," said Hemi, though with a note of doubt knowing that a cargo job that paid well was likely to be neither easy nor safe.
+"Excellent," said Hemi, though with a note of doubt, knowing that a cargo job that paid well was likely to be neither easy nor safe.

-"We also got some free advice to be gone from the depot within 48 hours."
+"We also got some free advice: to be gone from the depot within forty-eight hours."
 She handed him the leather satchel full of coins.
 "Here's the money.
 You know how this goes.
 Spend what you have to to get us out of here quickly."

 "It is going to be tricky in this place to throw money around without also getting a bunch of useless hangers-on and value extractors."

-"But you're the best Deck Boss there is for people management Hemi.
+"But you're the best deck boss there is for people management, Hemi.
 I'm sure you can walk that line between getting it done and not getting completely fucking bilked.
 I should also let you know I hired a new kid to work sonar."

 "I am amazed.
 Seems like there is an unusual lack of green folks on the docks.
 Does he have any experience?"